Karlo-Zivkovic/Expense-tracker/README.md

 <h1>Description</h1>
-One of the starting projects.
 Using context + reducer to update the state.
 Separation of components and simple state updates.
 <br />

 <h2>Libraries and Utilities Used</h2>